yoannmoinet/i18njs/README.md

 //Welcome to My Brand
 ```

-If not needed, you don't have to use localized defaults :
+You don't have to use localized defaults if you don't need to :

 ```javascript
 var defaults = {